Citrullin/ansible-kubernetes-arm-ipv6/README.md

 # Kubernetes Ansible Playbook (ARM64 + IPv6 only)

 *Motivation:* I wanted to setup a kubernetes cluster on ARM64 nodes with IPv6 only.
 Since this is, I think, the future.
 No costs for ip-addresses anymore + cheap and energy efficient cores.
-But there are issues: Current kubernetes cluster setup solutions doesn't support this setup.
-So I do one by myself.
+But there are issues: Current kubernetes cluster installation solutions doesn't support this setup.
+So, I need to create one by myself.

 ## Preconditions